 - A personal statement.
 (A form is included in our application packet).
 Please let us know about your teaching experience, editing experience, writing experience, approach to writing, and/or anything else you think relevant.

 - A 10-page sample of your own writing If you have only longer articles, please cut them.
-In cut papers, please include your introduction and a coherent section.
-Attach to your sample our cover sheet asking you to evaluate your own work (form included in the application packet).
+If you are submitting an excerpted sample, please include your introduction and a coherent section.
+Attach to your sample our cover sheet, which asks you to reflect on and evaluate your own work (form included in the application packet).
 To preserve the anonymity of this portion of your application, please remove your name from both the sample and the cover sheet.

 - A comment on a student paper.
 The student paper is included in our Application Packet.
-Take no more than an hour to comment on the paper.
+Please take no more than an hour to write your comments.